SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/outbound-smart-host-routing.md

 6. On the next page, in the **Address space** section, click **Add**![Add icon](../../media/ITPro_EAC_AddIcon.png).
 In the **Add domain** dialog box that appears, enter the following information:

-  - **Type** Verify SMTP is entered.
+  - **Type**: Verify SMTP is entered.

-  - **Fully Qualified Domain Name (FQDN)** Enter an asterisk ( \*) to indicate the Send connector applies to messages addressed to all external domains.
-Alternatively, you can enter a specific external domain (for example, contoso.com), or a domain and all subdomains (for example, *.contoso.com).
+  - **Fully Qualified Domain Name (FQDN)**: Enter an asterisk (\*) to indicate the Send connector applies to messages addressed to all external domains.
+Alternatively, you can enter a specific external domain (for example, contoso.com), or a domain and all subdomains (for example, \*.contoso.com).

-  - **Cost** Verify 1 is entered.
+  - **Cost**: Verify 1 is entered.
 A lower value indicates a more preferred route for the domains you specified.

     When you are finished, click **Save**.